 Is it easier to change your process than to customize software?

 Older agencies may have honed their processes based on experience, their own staff, and the kinds of customers they’ve focused on.
 Younger agencies, however, may still have early versions of their processes that can be changed to better accommodate existing project management tools.
-In that case, changes your approach may be faster and cheaper than created a custom solution to match your needs.
+In that case, changes in your approach may be faster and cheaper than creating a custom solution to match your needs.

 Have you considered more than just your own needs?